The most relaxing at-home date I’ve ever planned is a romantic fondue night!

-Step 2: Prep ahead of time.
+Step 2: Prep Ahead of Time

-Fondue night is also amazing because much of the food can be prepared ahead of time!
+A romantic fondue night is also amazing because much of the food can be prepared ahead of time!
 Score.

 Slice your bread, wash your fruits and vegetables, and chop what you can.
 Cover your bowls and refrigerate whatever needs to stay cold.

 Preparing early takes stress away from your evening and helps it to feel more like a date.

 Pull out the special wine glasses that rarely get used.
 Set the table with pretty plates and cloth napkins.